Dataset basics: read, access, modify, write#

 There are three categories of elements:

 • Standard elements such as (0008,0016) SOP Class UID.
-These elements are registered in the official DICOM Standard, have an even group number and are unique at each level of the dataset.
+These elements are registered in Part 6 of the official DICOM Standard, have a tag with an even group number and are unique at each level of the dataset.

-• Private elements such as (0043,104E) [Duration of X-ray on].
-Private elements have an odd group number, aren’t registered in the official DICOM Standard, and are instead created privately, as specified by the (gggg,0010) Private Creator element.
+• Private elements such as (0043,1010) [Window value].
+Private elements have a tag with an odd group number, aren’t registered in the official DICOM Standard, and are instead created privately, as specified by the (gggg,0010-00FF) Private Creator element.

-• If the private creator is unknown then the element name will be Private tag data and the VR UN.
+• If the private creator is unknown to pydicom then the element name will be Private tag data and the VR UN.

-• If the private creator is known then the element name will be surrounded by square brackets, e.g. [Duration of X-ray on] and the VR will be as shown.
+• If the private creator is known then the element name will be surrounded by square brackets, e.g. [Window value] and the VR will be shown.

 For all element categories, we can access a particular element in the dataset through its tag, which returns a DataElement instance: